awsdocs/amazon-redshift-management-guide/doc_source/query-editor.md

 When you connect to your cluster from the new query editor, you can use one of two authentication methods, as described in [Connecting with the query editor](#query-editor-connecting)\.

-The old query editor is available on the Amazon Redshift console for a limited time\.
-You can switch to it and back on the query editor console page\.
-With the old query editor, use your existing permissions\.
-For more information, see [Connecting with the old query editor](#query-editor-old)\.

 Using the query editor, you can do the following:
 + Run single SQL statement queries\.
 + Download result sets as large as 100 MB to a comma\-separated value \(CSV\) file\.